 Ensure the continued presence of Dixie McNeil as the club's honorary President, subject to his desire.

 Expand club staff to take advantage of increased interest in Wrexham, both locally and internationally.

 Recognise and reinforce Wrexham AFC's role as a leading force for community good in the town.
-Work with the Club’s Disability Liaison Officer, Kerry Evans to retain and enhance Wrexham’s reputation as an inclusive and forward-thinking club, alongside other important local groups such as the Racecourse Community Foundation, food banks and schools.
+Work with the Club’s Disability Liaison Officer, Kerry Evans to retain and enhance Wrexham’s reputation as an inclusive and forward-thinking club, alongside other important local groups such as the Wrexham AFC Community Trust, food banks and schools.

 Commit to a more ecologically-sustainable version of the club and stadium.

 Commit to transparent decision making with regular and open communication.

 Ensure that when the day comes that we leave the Club, it will be in a better position than it is today.